Brandon Lowe Player Props: Rays vs. Rangers

 Brandon Lowe At The Plate

-- Lowe is hitting .206 with nine doubles, a triple, nine home runs and 29 walks.
+- Lowe has nine doubles, a triple, 10 home runs and 29 walks while hitting .207.

-- Lowe has driven home a run in 16 games this year (27.6%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..
+- Lowe has had at least one RBI in 28.8% of his games this year (17 of 59), with more than one RBI 11 times (18.6%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.